skillrepos/ai-aip/labs.md

 <br><br>

-9. While waiting, open the test to see what's being validated:
+9. You can view the particular part of the code for the test to see what's being validated:
 ```
 code test_agent_reasoning.py
 ```